-We have taken you through all the myths of RTW travel.
-While money seems to be the biggest hurdle for RTW travelers, safety is another large one that many need to overcome.
+We have taken you through all the myths of long-term travel.
+While money seems to be the biggest hurdle for travelers embarking on a big, RTW type of trip, safety is another large one that many need to overcome.
 Because of the world we live in, with the doom and gloom media constantly shoving the dangers of certain destinations down our throats, many seem like a bad idea to visit.
 Family and friends in turn get worried when travelers inform them of their plans to visit one of these so-called dangerous destinations.

 But just in case you can’t talk mom and dad into believing you’ll be fine, make sure you read this guide and convince those worried about you that you have taken every precaution necessary.